hiqb217/shinyprofiler-uwp/README.md

+# What's this project/fork?

+This is a fork making minor modifications and additions to the [Shiny Profiler](https://github.com/aidinabedi/shinyprofiler) project by [aidinabedi](https://github.com/aidinabedi) on GitHub.
+There's a new CMakeLists file in the main directory for compiling specifically for UWP setups and some minor changes to allow the preprocessor `SHINY_HAS_ENABLED` variable to compile properly elsewhere in `ShinyManager.c`.

+Otherwise, the rest of the very usable library has remained untouched!

+Remainder of the README below is from the original repo:

 # What is Shiny?

 Shiny is a lightning fast, fully documented and by far the-easiest-to-use-ever C/C++/Lua high-performance profiler with no extensive surgery for your existing projects.
 Results are smoothed and shown in run-time as a call-tree or sorted-by-time.
 Output is also renderable as graphs in Ogre3D and easily customized to any other graphics engine!